Safeguarding and Welfare Requirement: Health

 - All equipment and resources are cleaned regularly.

-- We may be able to provide nappy changing facilities, if a child requires a nappy changed please speak to the pre-school
+- We provide nappy changing facilities, if a child requires a nappy changed please speak to

 - Long hair to be tied back